adelarsq/lightlang/Misc.md

 - `*.li` - light source code
 - `*.lis` - light script
 - `build.li` - light project file.
 Project file is also made with Light
+- `*.js.lis` - light script that will be transpiled to JS
+- `*.lua.lis` - light script that will be transpiled to Lua
+- `*.lua.lis` - light script that will be transpiled to V

 ## Format